← Back to ResourcesCost Planning

 The short answer

 Bernese Mountain Dogs are the breed where the puppy price tag is the small line on a long spreadsheet.
 A $4,000 breeder puppy or a $600 rescue Berner is the cheapest part of ownership.
-The breed averages a 7 to 10 year lifespan and roughly 50% of Berners die from cancer, with histiocytic sarcoma alone affecting about 25%.
+The AKC Bernese Mountain Dog breed profile lists a 7 to 10 year lifespan, and roughly half of Berners die from cancer, with histiocytic sarcoma alone affecting about one in four.
 A single cancer course can run $5,000 to $30,000.
 Hip dysplasia surgery is $7,000 to $15,000 per hip.
 Bloat emergency surgery is $5,000 to $10,000.
-Reddit Berner owners post these vet bills every week.
+Calgary owners we talk to often underestimate this side of the budget.
 Read the medical math below before you adopt, then decide.
 The breed is gentle, family-friendly, and worth it for the right home.
 The wrong call here is buying on price and learning the medical reality later.

 A Bernese Mountain Dog sitting beside a Calgary kitchen table with vet bills, pet insurance paperwork, and a budgeting spreadsheet, representing the honest cost of owning a Berner